-During practice and warm up sessions, the lap time of riders passing under one (1) yellow flags can be cancelled.
+During Qualifying/Practice and warm up sessions, the lap time of riders passing under one (1) yellow flags can be cancelled.

-During practice and warm up sessions, the lap time of riders passing with two (2) yellow flags will be cancelled.
+During Qualifying/Practice and warm up sessions, the lap time of riders passing with two (2) yellow flags will be cancelled.